-Type of Section in Type of change What can be done projects the application form Regular and Lead partner New lead Adjustments should also be made in section Small-scale partner B.1.
-Partners. projects Regular Timeline Timeline Lifetime extension of more than 6 months projects Regular and Partners New partner Addition of a project partner.
-This requires a Small-scale letter of intent and a State aid declaration, if projects applicable.
 Adjustments should also be made in section B.1.
 Partners.
-Regular and Partners Adjustments to Changing the status of a partner from sub- Small-scale sub-partners partner to coordinating partner projects Regular Work plan Work package Adjustments to work package and projects and communication objectives.
-This must, as a communication result, include adjustments of activity and objectives deliverable indicator descriptions and targets.
+Regular Work plan Work package Adjustments to work package and projects and communication objectivesThis must, as a result, communication include adjustements of activities and objectives deliverable targets.
 Regular Work plan Investments - Additional investments and adjustments to projects new item; descriptions of existing investments. adjusted item Regular Project Adjustments to Total budget of a partner may change but the projects budget - partner's total project budget must remain the same.
-If a overview per budget partner's budget increases, a new letter of partner and intent needs to be uploaded. per budget category

-Small-scale Project Adjustment to Only the 'staff costs' cost category can be projects budget - staff partner's changed, which triggers automatically a major costs budget change request.
+If a overview per budget partner's budget increases, a new letter of partner and intent needs to be uploaded. per budget category Small-scale Project Adjustment to Only the 'staff costs' cost category can be projects budget - staff partner's changed, which triggers automatically a major costs budget change request.
 Total budget of a partner may change but the total project budget must remain the same.
 If a partner's budget increases, a new letter of intent needs to be uploaded.
 Regular Spending Adjustments to If the partners' budget have changed, the projects plan a partner's update of the spending plan is necessary. spending plan